Artyz1/ML-SX/README.md

 Table 1.
 Comparison of the metrics obtained with different optimised ML algorithms
 ![image](https://github.com/user-attachments/assets/efcc189a-ae9e-418e-bc1c-8514a4af5604)

-The performance of the ExtraTreesRegressor was significantly improved by removing outliers using an Isolation Forest (see Table 2 and Figure 2), allowing to obatin a training AARD as low as 2.6%.
+The performance of the ExtraTreesRegressor was significantly improved by removing outliers using an Isolation Forest (see Table 2 and Figure 2), allowing to obatin a testing AARD as low as 2.6%.

 Table 2.
 Optimised hyperârameters and performances obtained with the extratrees regressor
 ![image](https://github.com/user-attachments/assets/5fc89864-fdc5-4b83-b487-56d741a5c897)